tuskbuddy/site/exampleSite/content/sausage-potato-and-spinach-soup.md

 type = "post"

 +++
 The browned sausage, peppery broth, and red pepper flakes give a spicy but homey quality to this soup.
-It's a little creamy with a diverse blend of greens, carrots, onions, and soft potatoes, perfect for a weeknight at home under a couple of blankets, watching the hottest new episode of _Cool Nifty Show About Which People Are Currently Talking_.
+It's a little creamy with a diverse blend of greens, onions, and soft potatoes, perfect for a weeknight at home under a cozy blanket.

 #### Where's this recipe from?